daler/gffutils/doc/source/database-ids.rst

     utrs = db.children('FBgn0031208', featuretype='five_prime_UTR')

-If your input GFF or GTF file is formatted in the canonical way, the default settings should work fine.
+This shows that, depending on your particular use-case, it may be sufficient to have easy-to-use primary keys just for the genes, and it doesn't matter so much what the other features have.
+However, this is not always the case.
 The rest of this section details strategies for instructing :mod:`gffutils` to use the most meaningful primary key for your particular input file.

 `id_spec`
 ---------
-The `id_spec` (ID specification) kwarg determines how to extract information from each line in order to construct a unique ID for the feature.
+The `id_spec` (ID specification) argument determines how to extract information from each line in order to construct a unique ID for the feature.
 It can have several different forms -- None, string, list, dictionary, or callable.
+They have the following effects:

 :None:
     The primary key for each feature will be an auto-incremented version of the feature type (e.g., "gene_1", "gene_2", etc).
+This is also the fallback mode when other methods (string, list, dict, or callable) fail.

 :string:
-    Use the attribute value.
+    Use the attribute value specified in the string.

-    For example, `id_spec="ID"`.
-The primary key for each feature will be the value of the "ID" attribute.
+    For example, using `id_spec="ID"` means that the primary key for each feature will be the value of the "ID" attribute.
 If this is not found, then an auto-incremented version of the feature type is used

 :list:

     Use the first available attribute value from the list.

-    For example, `id_spec=["ID", "Name"]`: the primary key for each feature will be the value of the "ID" attribute.
+    For example, using `id_spec=["ID", "Name"]` means that the primary key for each feature will be the value of the "ID" attribute.
 If no "ID" attribute is found, then use the value of the "Name" field.
-If this is not found, then an auto-incremented version of the feature type is used.
+If this is not found either, then an auto-incremented version of the feature type is used.

 :dict:

     Use different strategies according to the featuretype.

-    For example, `id_spec={"gene": "Name", "mRNA": ["ID", "transcript_id"]}`:
+    Example: `id_spec={"gene": "Name", "mRNA": ["ID", "transcript_id"]}`

     * For "gene" features, the primary key will be the value of the "Name" attribute.
       If this is not found, then use an auto-incremented version of "gene".